mariohmol/dev-environments/dev/UbuntuEnvironment.md

 ----

-With the Mac BigSur, you will have issues installing old rubies.
+If you have issues installing old rubies.
 You can sintall openssl using `rvm pkg install openssl`.
 You can set the autolibs on with homebre: `rvm autolibs enable` and `rvm autolibs homebrew`